 The Italian Competition Authority may authorise a merger with remedies.
 Remedies are aimed at resolving any competition issues that have been identified during its investigation and, in particular, at preventing the creation or the strengthening of a dominant position.
 The parties may propose structural or behavioural remedies.
 The Authority typically requires structural remedies because it considers them more efficient and easier to monitor than behavioural measures.
-In vetting the remedies proposed, the Authority applies the Commission Notice on remedies acceptable under the Council Regulation (EC) No. 139/2004 and under Commission Regulation (EC) No. 802/2004 (Official Journal C 267 of 22 October 2008).

-Where the merger has already been consummated, the Italian Competition Authority may impose remedies aimed at eliminating the competitive concerns. merger reporting requirements?
+In vetting the remedies proposed, the Authority applies the Commission Notice on remedies acceptable under the Council Regulation (EC) No. 139/2004 and under Commission Regulation (EC) No. 802/2004, currently under revision.
+Where the merger has already been consummated, the Italian Competition Authority may impose remedies aimed at eliminating the competitive concerns.

+18 Would the acquisition of one or more patents or licences be subject to merger reporting requirements?
 If so, when would that be the case?

 A transaction confined to intangible assets such as brands, patents or copyrights is subject to merger control requirements if those assets constitute the whole or a part of an undertaking, ie, a business with a market presence, to which a market turnover can be clearly attributed.
 The transfer of licences for brands, patents or copyrights, without additional assets, can only fulfil these criteria if the licences are exclusive for a certain territory and the transfer of such licences will transfer the turnover-generating activity.
-Non-exclusive licences turnover is attached do not normally constitute on their own a business to which a market
+Non-exclusive licences do not normally constitute on their own a business to which a market turnover is attached.